-We have been having unseasonably warm weather, that is until this week when temperatures have dipped to single digits.
 Whenever I start to feel a slight winter chill it’s time to dig out my heavy blankets and soup recipes like this Moroccan butternut squash soup.
-But it has only been in the last year that I have been able to get MarocBaba and the boys to enjoy soup.
+But it has only been in the last year that I have been able to get the rest of my family to enjoy soup.

 You must understand how difficult that was for me, a soup lover.
 For years I went without, choosing to sacrifice my soup love.
 I mean I could talk them into the soup as an appetizer maybe but never a full meal.
 Nope.

 When Paula Wolferts’ Food of Morocco came out I poured over all of the recipes.
 Moroccans don’t eat a lot of soup save for the traditional harira.
 But what I did find in this book was a Spiced Butternut Squash Soup.
 Creamed soups aren’t usually my thing, I like broth, but we had gotten butternut squash in some of our last CSA boxes.

 This recipe is from the Rif Mountains in northern Morocco (most likely why I hadn’t had it before) where the winters are cold as they are here in the Midwest.
 You can find Paula’s original recipe in her book.
 I adapted this recipe to make it slightly different.